rakshitasankhe/nz-banking-customer-insights/README.md

   Shows churn probability and prediction result with user-friendly messages.

 ### How to Use
+To run app in cmd:
+     streamlit run app.py
 1. Adjust the input parameters in the sidebar.
 2. Click the **Calculate** button to view churn prediction.